corda/corda/docs/source/upgrade-notes.rst

     )

-You may need to use the new ``TestCordapp`` API when testing with the node driver or mock network, especially if you decide to stick with the old ``FinalityFlow`` API.
+You may need to use the new ``TestCordapp`` API when testing with the node driver or mock network, especially if you decide to stick with the pre-Corda 4 ``FinalityFlow`` API.
 The previous way of pulling in CorDapps into your tests does not honour CorDapp versioning.

 Step 6.
 Security: refactor to avoid violating sealed packages
 -------------------------------------------------------------